JASory/Prime-Data/README.md

 Reference material for optimizing and checking computational number theory software

-- Prime-2048 - List of the first 2048 odd primes along with multiplicative inverses over 2^64 and 2^128

 - SPRP-2-64 - List of base-2 strong pseudoprimes that are greater than 2^64 and  coprime to the first 65 primes.
 - PI-2-64-n - List of primecounts as computed by a single 2-strong fermat test greater than 2^64
 - primesearch.rs